-Renewable Energy: The Company has gone onto reshape its generation strategies to squeeze maximum benefit from renewable energy sources, and has continued operations oriented towards the necessary measures.
 One after the other, Akenerji has put 7 hydroelectric plants and 1 wind power plant into operation.
 As a result, 320 MW, which corresponds to 26% of Akenerji's installed power, is supplied from renewable sources as of 2021 year-end.
 Akenerji also evaluates the capacity increase opportunities in existing plants, The investment process was initiated in 2016 in order to boost the installed power in Ayyıldız Wind Power Plant to 28.2 MW from 15 MW.
 This growth of 13.2 MW was achieved and the plant was commissioned in 2017.
 Also Ayyıldız WPP capacity will be increased 6.2 MW.
 Akenerji continues to conduct market research on projects with high capacity utilization and profitability for wind and solar energy to include in its portfolio.

-Akenerji has a target for 2023 to invest on 198 MW renewable power plant.
-Kemah Dam and Hydroelectric Power Plant Kemah HEPP project has particular importance for our company because of the fact that it is the largest hydroelectric power plant in our portfolio with its installed capacity of 198 MW.
-The investment studies for the plant, with an anticipated electricity generation figure of 560 GWh per year, are still in progress and is foreseen to be commissioned in 2023.
+The current largest investment for renewable source is planned for the Kemah Dam and hydroelectric power plant project with 198 MW installed capacity.
+The project has particular importance for the company since it is the largest hydro project in the portfolio.
+The investment studies for the plant, with an anticipated electricity generation figure of 560 GWh per year, are still in progress.